tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 ## Description

 ### Overview
 After the [contract definition transaction], the asset issuer publishes the [contract constitution transaction].

+The [contract constitution transaction] is a different UTXO than the ones published for the checkpoints.
+The reason behind it is to easily isolate spending conditions and covenants on the constitution, as well as prevent frontrunning.

-That transaction (UTXO) defines how a contract is managed, including, among others:
+The [contract constitution transaction] defines how a contract is managed, including, among others:
-1. Validator Node Committee (VNC) composition.
-This includes the rules over how members are added or removed.
-It may be that the VNC has autonomy over these changes, or that the asset issuer must approve changes, or some other authorization mechanism.
+1. Validator Node Committee (VNC) composition, via a fixed list of public keys for each member of the committee.
+In practice, a VN could work as a proxy to allow open participation in the side-chain without modifying the VNC composition.
 2. Side-chain medatada record: the consensus algorithm to be used and the checkpoint quorum requirements.
 3. Checkpoint parameters record: minimum checkpoint frequency, commiteee change rules (e.g. asset issuer must sign, or a quorum of VNC members, or a whitelist of keys).

-Then, and ONLY during the contract execution, any authorised party can propose a change of any of those three parameters.
+After constitution, any authorised party can propose a change of any of those three parameters.
 Note that changes (how and when) in both side-chain metadata record and checkpoint parameters record MAY be specified in the contract constitution UTXO, inside a `RequirementsForConstitutionChange` record.
 If omitted, the checkpoint parameters and side-chain metadata records are immutable via covenant.

-***Open questions:***
-* ***Base layer ensures that the constitution changes are enforced upon activation?
-How exactly?
-Via covenants and/or scripts?***
-* ***How exactly is the VNC composition specified?
-This is probably better clarified in the [contract definition transaction].
-It could be a fixed list of public keys for each member or allow open committees by specifying minimum/maximum member***
-* ***In general, throughout the whole RFC, the integration with the base layer is an open question***
+The base layer MUST confirm at checkpoints that the requirements specified in the contract constitution (and/or updated via constitution changes) are met.
+This includes making sure that the VNC members signing the checkpoint are actually the members specified in the constitution (and/or active constitution changes).

 ### Stages of a constitution change
 A constitution change is composed of multiple stages.
-The base layer MUST confirm at checkpoints that the requirements specified in the contract constitution are met.

 While a constitution change proposal is not finished (i.e. the [activation stage] hasn't finished yet), the contract is still in execution, so the VNC MAY produce any number of regular checkpoint transactions during that time.